jreivilo/lemanic_life_science_graspit/README.md

   - Run `uv run src/llsg/commander/audio.py` for the **commander** node responsible to listen to verbal cues
   - Run `uv run src/llsg/stimulator/stimulator.py` for the **stimulator** node responsible to send the electrical stimulation

+## Docker version
+Alternatively, you can run the complete software using docker.
+- Make sure you have docker installed: https://docs.docker.com/engine/install/
+-

 # Hardware list

 ## Leap Motion Controller